PARCv2: Physics-aware Recurrent Convolutional Neural Networks for Spatiotemporal Dynamics Modeling: Conclusion

 This study extended PARC to a broader range of spatiotemporal dynamics phenomena.
 Through the incorporation of new advection and reaction terms, as well as the introduction of a hybrid integration solver, PARCv2 demonstrated improved predictive performance compared to the original PARC and previous learning bias approaches on various benchmark physics problems.
 The validation experiments also revealed that the PARCv2 differentiator-integrator architecture can produce results that comply with underlying physics laws, with a comparable solution quality to the other learning-bias approaches, despite no explicit PDE residual terms during training.
 Finally, PARCv2 was shown to be capable of discovering unknown physics in the absence of explicitly defined governing equations.

 These advantages underscore the significance and potential of the inductive bias research direction, positioning it as a promising complement to current mainstream learning bias approaches.
 It is, in fact, important to note that PARCv2 is not positioned as an exclusive alternative to learning-bias methods, as the incorporation of physics-informed loss during PARC training is still possible.
 Future research directions may explore the synergistic leverage of soft constraints imposed by the physics-informed loss and the inductive bias provided by the PARC differentiator-integrator architecture.
+Enhancing the computational efficiency of PARCv2 is also another opportunity for improvement.
+From our experiments, PARCv2 is slightly heavier than other PIML models, while still significantly less expensive than direct numerical simulations.
+To this end, potential valuable research directions would include reduced-order modeling (\textit{i.e.}, dimension reduction or learning the latent space dynamics).

 Beyond applied physics research, we also envision the broader use of PARCv2 in computer vision and machine learning contexts.
 The flexibility of not requiring the explicitly defined governing quations enables the application of PARCv2 to various problems in computer vision and machine learning framed as physics or stochastic processes, such as diffusion modeling for image generation or neural ordinary differential equations.